Olivia Culpo Covers Up Her Naked Body On Instagram

 But it’s perhaps her outfit which is bound to turn heads and get her fans riled up.
 In the photo, Culpo doesn’t appear to be wearing any clothing and has instead decided to cover up her naked body with a bathrobe, which features hundreds of tiny white dots set against a dark-colored material.
 Olivia also showed off part of her exposed chest, and viewers can catch a glimpse of her ample — and partially uncovered — assets.

-Unsurprisingly, Olivia Culpo’s latest Instagram share has resonated with her sizeable fanbase.
-At the time of writing, the photo has racked up well over 35,000 likes, with over 200 fans taking the time to leave a comment.
+Unsurprisingly, Olivia Culpo’s latest Instagram share has resonated with her sizable fanbase.
+At the time of this writing, the photo has racked up well over 35,000 likes, with over 200 fans taking the time to leave a comment.

 Some of Olivia Culpo’s most diehard fans may be sad to hear that she is no longer single and available.
-As reported by Us Weekly, Culpo and her former ex Danny Amendola have reunited, after splitting up for a few months.
+As reported by Us Weekly, Culpo and her former ex, Danny Amendola, have reunited, after splitting up for a few months.